 RACES consists of amateur radio (ham) operators who may be activated in emergency situations to provide radio communications.
 They are governed by the rules and regulations (Part 97) of the Federal Communications Commission (FCC).
 NEMCo RACES meetings discuss community events, technical issues, recent developments, training, deployments, and other items of interest to the group.

 Community Emergency Response Team (CERT)

 CERT training is designed to educate and prepare community members about disaster preparedness and train them in basic disaster response skills such as fire safety, light urban search and rescue, team organization, disaster medical operations, and other related safety areas.
-NEMCo provides at least two CERT Academy courses each year.
+NEMCo provides at least two CERT Academy courses each year and will be announced on our Home page.
 CERT members receive certification that they have attended the course.
 Members are not authorized to respond on behalf of any agency but may be called upon to supplement and assist existing emergency responders during and after natural or man-made disasters.
-Typical activities include damage assessment, minor fire suppression, sandbag operations, urban search and rescue, disaster first aid, pet sheltering, points of supply distribution, and being a resource to your neighbors.
+Typical activities include damage assessment, minor fire suppression, sandbag operations, urban search and rescue, disaster first aid, supply distribution, and being a resource to your neighbors.